codingPhuc/IRL-learning-value-2/Cell.md

 Pasma membrain in the cell
 All cell have jelly filling thr inner filling
 All cell got dna all cell have ribosomes

+Which is first prokaryotic or does not have a memmbrain seperating the cell They are a sack of stuff there is no orangization inside the cell The cell wall is made of strack and protein Peptidoglycan thr body make anti biotic
+Pili are extension or cytoplasm